jonahkalkman/Windows-ico-changer/README.md

 To use this script:

--Change the file paths in vscode.ps1 and Setup.ps1:
+-Change the file paths to your file paths in vscode.ps1 and Setup.ps1:

 vscode.ps1: